 Solar Panel For Camper "black tiger" 100wp up to 180wp

-Solar panel with an ultra-high 24.12% - 24,4% cell efficiency and optimized for maximum energy yield in every situation.
+High-performance solar panels “black tiger” with Sunpower solar cells and ultra-high cell efficiency.
+Optimized for maximum energy yield in every situation.

-• Larger usable light spectrum for solar yield even at dusk
+• broader light spectrum usable than usual, for solar yield even at dusk

-• improved temperature coefficient for less power loss in hot conditions - for UP TO 25% more power
+• improved temperature coefficient for less power loss in heat – up to 25% more energy yield

-• special formats for the best possible roof space utilization
+• special format for optimal roof space utilization next to wide skylights, etc.

-• maximum reliability through full-surface copper contact layer on the back
+• maximum reliability thanks to full-surface, rear-side copper contact layer

 • Available immediately